How to Extend Your Product Offering

 - Locations.
 Are there other places where your product isn’t currently offered?
 Among the places to consider are physical locations, social media, distributors.

-From a practical perspective, it can be useful to use these questions to brainstorming sessions within your organization.
+From a practical perspective, use these questions to brainstorming sessions within your organization.
 These meetings yield the best results when a broad cross section of employees is present because this brings in different perspectives.

 Further when developing a new product, you should test its various components in small markets to ensure that consumers accept it.
 Among the factors to test are: